plausible/docs/docs/shopify-integration.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-Here's how to add Plausible Analytics to your Shopify store and set up the tracking of events such as button clicks, form submissions and order confirmations.
+Here's how to add Plausible Analytics to your Shopify store and set up the tracking of events such as button clicks, form submissions, order confirmations and revenue attribution.

 ## How to add Plausible to your Shopify store